Arafat-alim/Arafat-alim/README.md

 ## 🤩 Glad to see You Here!

-_Pursued Bachelor's in **Computer Science and Engineering** from Budge Budge Institute of Technology._ I'm a Passionate learner who's always willing to learn and work across **Technologies** and **Domains**.
+_Pursued Bachelor's in **Computer Science and Engineering** from Budge Budge Institute of Technology.
+I'm a Passionate learner who's always willing to learn and work across **Technologies** and **Domains**.
 I love to explore new **Technologies and Leverage** them to **solve Real-life Problems**.
-I'm currently into _Full Stack MERN Web Development_.
-I have worked with Languages like _Java, ReactJS, HTML5, CSS3, Bootstrap and JavaScript_.
-Check out my _Repositories_ for some more _cool projects_ that i have done.
+I'm currently into Full Stack MERN Web Development.
+I have worked with Languages like Java, ReactJS, HTML5, CSS3, Bootstrap and JavaScript.
+Check out my **Repositories** for some more cool projects that i have done._

 ## 🙋‍♂️ About Me